 Blockchain is a shared, distributed digital ledger on which transactions are chronologically recorded in a cooperative and tamper-free manner.
 One of the best and simplest explanations compares it to a spreadsheet that gets duplicated multiple times across a network of computers designed to regularly update the spreadsheet.
 The technology is most useful when loosely coupled or independent organizations want to confidently share and audit information and automate mutually beneficial processes.

-The potential is staggering given the need to improve and streamline how healthcare data is managed and to ensure security, in addition to the opportunity the technology presents for collaboration across traditional industry and competitive boundaries.
+The potential is substantial given the need to improve and streamline how health care data is managed and to ensure security, in addition to the opportunity the technology presents for collaboration across traditional industry and competitive boundaries.
 We have identified many potential uses for blockchain, including longitudinal health records, tracking assets, managing and exchanging data, and automating processes—all with the goal of improving member, provider, and payer experiences and removing cost from the healthcare system.

-In forming this alliance, the group recognizes that to build an effective solution, Synaptic and the blockchain network will need more participants from the healthcare industry.
-Please review our prospectus about membership requirements and how to apply.
+In forming this alliance, the group recognizes that to build an effective solution, the Synaptic Health Alliance and the blockchain network will need more participants from the health care industry.

 In 2020, the Alliance added new members, helping bring key technical expertise, data expansion and patient/consumer insights to support the Alliance as it develops new use cases for blockchain technology.
 The new members include Centene, Cognizant, CorVel, and Prime Health Services.

 The Alliance is currently accepting additional new members, especially health systems based in the United States.

 We believe this is the first blockchain initiative in health care to involve several national and international providers and payers, so the scale may be unprecedented.